22 Jan A Hand Through the Window – By craftivist Sarah Maguire

 A life of positive choice

-I am an artist and work in different mediums.
+I am an artist and work in different canada online pharmacy free shipping mediums.
 I’m predominantly a musician/songwriter and writer, but I like to think that I can make almost anything with a pair of scissors, paper and glue.
 In the last couple of years I have found great joy and meditation in hand embroidery.

 Since that first trip to Indonesia the East has influenced my thoughts and choices everyday.
 Two years ago, after having a Hindu wedding in Rishikesh, India, I became heavily involved in studying Gandhi and his teachings of Ahimsa (non-violence) and Satyagraha (insistence on truth) and this lead me to making changes in every area of my life.
 Non-violence has opened my eyes to the plight of all beings on this earth and every day I try to be mindful and live in a way that causes as little harm to the earth and other beings as possible.
 I guess I would call myself a lifestyle activist.